Michael D McGinnis

 Woodburn Hall 366; 513 N. Park (Workshop) | (812) | Send Email

 - B.S.
 Ohio State University, 1980

-McGinnis received a B.S. in mathematics from the Ohio State University in 1980 and a Ph.D. in political science from the University of Minnesota in 1985.
-In his early research he used game theory to model arms races, alliances, wars, peace negotiations, and other interactions between domestic and international politics.
+McGinnis received a B.S. in mathematics from The Ohio State University in 1980 and a Ph.D. in political science from The University of Minnesota in 1985, and he has worked at IU ever since.
+In his early research Prof. McGinnis used game theory to model arms races, alliances, wars, peace negotiations, and other interactions between domestic and international politics.
 He has published several articles in political science and international relations journals, as well as chapters in edited volumes.
 He is co-author, with John T. Williams, of Compound Dilemmas: Democracy, Collective Action, and Superpower Rivalry (University of Michigan Press, 2001) and editor of three volumes of readings on governance issues written by scholars associated with the Workshop in Political Theory and Policy Analysis.
 He was co-editor of International Studies Quarterly (1994-98).